kudashevs/laravel-share-buttons/README.md

 ### Getting the raw links

-In some cases, you may only need the raw links without any HTML.
-In such a case use the `getRawLinks` method.
+Sometimes, you may only want the raw links without any HTML.
+In such a case, just use the `getRawLinks` method.
 ```php
 ShareButtons::page('https://site.com', 'Share title')
     ->facebook()